elijahpaiz/BodyPowered-MultiMode-Prosthetic-Hand/README.md

 ## Organization

 All parts for the mechanism are all integrated within the single .step file titled 'Shifting Gearbox V12'.

+All parts for the prosthetic hand can be found within their respective folders.